isomerpages/moe-yuhuapri/_yuhualite-experience/Co Curricular Activities/Choir.md

 ---
 <h3>Choir</h3>
 <p>The School Choir seeks to instill in the students the joy of singing and
-build good character.During the practices, members learn proper singing techniques.
+build good character.
+During the practices, members learn proper singing techniques.
 Basic music theory is taught and applied.
 Fun and interesting drills are introduced to the training programme.
 Learning different genres and languages of new songs require resilience, patience and attentiveness.